clux/facemaulers/recaps/99-brass-banking.md

 Oathkeper: Smokey maul with a soft yellow glow
 - Major Negative: +20year aging.
 - Minor Negative: Must eat + drink 6 times the normal amount of each day
-- Minor Negative: Flaw is amplified in a way determined by me.
-(Openly disrespecting anyone who is not a proven warrior.)
+- SKIP: Minor Negative: Flaw is amplified in a way determined by me; Openly disrespecting anyone who is not a proven warrior.
 - Minor Positive: Resistance to Necrotic (random roll)
-- Major Positive:
+- Major Positive: +10ft base speed.
 - Positive: have him roll d100 (major), d100 minor.

 Exalted book: